 Now more than ever, we need exceptional management and oversight from our School Committee.
 This school year faces unique roadblocks, as the school system attempts to return to "normal" while addressing educational and social-emotional challenges that arose during the pandemic.
 A significant number of families have left our school system, and many families and staff are concerned with the current situation.

-We thus need a school committee with the expertise to address the gamut of health-related educational issues while promoting a more effective and responsive school system.
+I promise to do my best to help address the gamut of health-related educational issues while promoting a more effective and responsive school system.
 Both students and teachers need support through this period and beyond.
-We also need seasoned administrators on our School Committee, since our city and schools face serious financial pressures that could limit our flexibility to make the needed changes and investments in our schools.
+Also, our city and schools face serious financial pressures that could limit our flexibility to make the needed changes and investments in our schools.

 I have a deep personal interest in helping make our schools more effective, responsive, and collaborative.
 My two daughters attended the Newton public schools.
 I was tremendously impressed with the caliber and energy of their teachers and the impact they continue to have on my daughters.
 Indeed, several of the relationships fostered at that time – both with families and with teachers – have blossomed into lifetime friendships.
 And now my wife Farzana and I have been excited to see our little child Naim in kindergarten at Bowen School this year.

 I’ve been lucky to raise my family in the same house on Oxford Road since 1981.
 There are so many reasons that Newton remains such a special place to live and raise a family, and the Newton Public Schools are a key part of what binds our community together.
 While our schools face many challenges, my experience helps give me the perspective to work closely with my School Committee colleagues and the School Department to make the necessary changes and increase the quality of our schools and the level of confidence in the community.
-I look forward to speaking with you and ask for your vote on November 2, 2021.
+I hope you'll stay in touch with

 Our son Naim is looking forward to Kindergarten at Bowen School in September, 2021.